Biden: 1M sign up for health care during special enrollment

 Biden said the U.S. had made “enormous progress" in expanding access to health insurance through this special enrollment period.

+A life change such as losing workplace coverage or getting married is considered a “qualifying life event” that allows people to sign up any time during the year.
+Last year about 390,000 people signed up because of life changes from Feb.
+15-Apr.
+30, the government said, and in 2019 it was more than 260,000.

+So the net number of new customers who could not have enrolled this year but for Biden's action is likely lower than 1 million.

-Although the number of uninsured Americans has grown because of job losses due to the economic hit of the coronavirus, President Donald Trump's administration resisted calls to authorize a special enrollment period for people uninsured in the pandemic.
+The number of uninsured Americans has risen because of job losses due to the economic hit of the coronavirus, but last year President Donald Trump's administration resisted calls to authorize a special enrollment period for people uninsured in the pandemic.

 Failure to repeal and replace the Affordable Care Act as Trump, a Republican, repeatedly vowed to do, was one of the former president's most bitter disappointments.
 His administration continued trying to find ways to limit the program or unravel it.